isc-projects/stork/doc/demo.rst

 webui
    This container is essential in most circumstances.
 It provides the front-end web interface.
-It is potentially unnecessary with the custom development of a Stork API client., agent-bind9
+It is potentially unnecessary with the custom development of a Stork API client. agent-bind9
    This container runs a BIND 9 server.
 With this container, the agent can be added as a machine and Stork will begin monitoring its BIND